cjs6891/el7_blog/_texts/cisco_ccna_cyber_ops-secfnd.md

 <br>
 The IANA controls port numbers.
 Some frequently used applications have assigned port numbers, referred to as "well-known" port numbers.
 For example, Telnet normally uses port 23.
 If an analyst finds that a system is using the Telnet protocol on a non-standard port, it may warrant further investigation to determine why.
 The usage may be benign and justified, or it may be mischievous.<br>
 <br>
 Well-known ports are assigned by the IANA and are numbered 1023 and below.
-These numbers are assigned to applications that are fundamental to the Internet and are defined in [RFC1700](http://www.rfc-editor.org/rfc/rfc1700.txt){:target="_blank"}.
+These numbers are assigned to applications that are fundamental to the Internet and are defined in [RFC 1700](http://www.rfc-editor.org/rfc/rfc1700.txt){:target="_blank"}.
 Registered ports are listed by IANA and are numbered from 1024 to 49151.
 These ports are used for proprietary applications, such as Lotus Notes Mail.
 Ephemeral ports are assigned numbers between 49152 and 65535.
 These ports are assigned dynamically during a specific session.<br>
 <br>
 Generally, a server has an application, often called a daemon, which listens on a well-known port.
 Client applications are dynamically assigned an ephemeral port to use by the client's operating system.
 The client then uses this port to connect to the server which is listening on the well-known port.<br>
 <br>